Shiver Me Timbers

 See our replicas of the most notorious pirate costumes including, Blackbeard, Long John Silver, Captain Jack Sparrow, and Captain Hook, or step inside our Galleon and watch a short film that will tell you everything you need to know about life on board a ship.

-Hoist up The Jolly Roger, try your hand at tying knots or dress up as your favourite pirate; it’s the perfect photo opportunity!
+Challenge your friends and family to a game of Pirate Treasure Pop, try your hand at tying knots or dress up as your favourite pirate (it’s the perfect photo opportunity!).

-A FREE audio tour is available to access, that will talk you through all sections of the exhibition.
+A FREE audio tour is available to access, that talks you through all sections of the exhibition.
 Simply connect to the “Audio Tour” Wifi network and your phone will do the rest.
 Once connected, look out for symbols on the walls, select the relevant number on your phone and listen.
 If you don’t have any headphones with you there are some available to buy at the Shop @ The Word.